learnable-content/React-the-ES6-Way/readme.md

 So far we've built our little app to count the number of words in an existing article and display that in our widget.
 This works, but isn't very exciting and doesn't respond to any changes on the page.
 Let's use some event handlers to trigger updates on our `ReadingTime` widget.
-Open up the `ReadingTime` component and add an `onChange` handler to the `textarea`.
+Open up the `ReactReadingTime` component and add an `onChange` handler to the `textarea`.
 ```es6
 <textarea